Stay On Top of Your Health With Preventive Care

 Please note: You may receive non-preventive services during a visit that do require a copayment, coinsurance or deductible.

 Examples of these services include pregnancy tests, throat cultures, allergy tests, x-rays, ultrasounds, setting of bones and casts, and cardiac stress tests.
+Please check your benefit document for additional details.

 Preventive screenings, tests and immunizations